Fast Forward (film): Plot

 Michael asks Matt if he thinks they are ready for the contest and they agree they are, but they have something to do first.
 They return to The Zoo and challenge the rival dance crew, this time coming out on top with their new dance moves.
-However when they return to see Friedkin, he refuses to give them the audition because Susan's mother made a call.
+However, when they return to see Friedkin, he refuses to give them the audition because Susan's mother made a call.
 They find Mrs. Sabol and convince her to assist them in getting into the contest (she calls Susan's mother for a reference and gives them a shot since they have never agreed on anything) after she sees them perform.
 Later, she goes to see Friedkin and discovers he has rigged the contest in favor of pre-selected entertainers who are guaranteed to make a lot of money for the company.

 After returning to the apartment, she convinces the group to take a chance with her and allow her to be their manager.
 The night of the contest, she disguises herself to get in and brings the group.
 She then contacts her people to get them on stage.
 Matt tells June he's going to leave the group.
 She thinks he is lying and doing it for Susan, but Michael divulges that Susan married her boyfriend after using Matt to make him jealous.
 The group gets on stage and performs successfully.
-Meanwhile., Mrs. Sabol informs Friedkin that she is going to begin taking back control of her company.
+Meanwhile, Mrs. Sabol informs Friedkin that she is going to begin taking back control of her company.
+Matt and June reconcile then brings Mrs. Sabol on stage crediting her, before the group performs an encore.